 One often sees the crown as a utilitarian item, unworthy of deep study or even a trivial curiosity.
-Looking through the catalogue of any brand, at once we learn all about the display features of one or another bezel, the quality coefficient of the back cover from a sapphire crystal or a shape of the blued steel arrows.
-However, the wheel by means of which you have to communicate with the watch, will be mentioned only if it is inlayed with precious stones, and then, only in terms of the total weight in carats.
-While diversity, in terms of design, case placement and even functionality is abound here.
-In addition to setting time and date, crown is used for winding, makes a pleasant asymmetry to the appearance of the product, and in some chronographs it even starts the countdown.
-Moreover, of course, one should not forget, what is meant here is the main surface of the product, with which the owner directly interacts.
-Aesthetics here directly intersects with functional need, and no matter how exquisite the relief pattern is it primarily provides your fingers a comfortable grip of the coveted wheel.
+Just browsing through a catalogue of any brand, we learn a lot about the bezel, the sturdiness of sapphire case back or a shape of the arrows.
+However, the crown by means of which we’ll communicate with the watch, will be mentioned only if its set with precious stones, and then again, only in terms of the total carat weight.
+And let’s make it clear: the diversity of designs, placement and even functionality is huge.
+In addition to setting time and date, crown is used for winding, and in some chronographs even for starting the countdown.
+Above all — it is the main surface of the watch for direct owners interaction.
+Aesthetics here mostly intersects with functional needs, and no matter how exquisite the decoration is, its primarily purpose includes a comfortable grip for your fingers.